 Back to all articles

-From H-1B to employment-based green cards — a complete guide to U.S. visa types, requirements, and costs.
+H-1B lottery and fees, L-1, O-1, EB-5 investor visa, and employment-based green cards — a complete guide to U.S. visa types, requirements, and costs.

 The United States is the world's largest economy, offering top-tier career opportunities in tech, finance, healthcare, and academia.
 However, work visa competition is fierce and the immigration process is complex.